Jaiendiran/PP_9.-Social-Feed/Info.md

 * Sort error (Fixed)
 * Found an issue while deleting an existing post.
 (Fixed)
 * Multiple session interference.
 (Fixed)
 * The select all feature is not working on both the Firepost and external posts.
 (Fixed)
+* Batch delete is not working properly on MockAPI data.(Fixed)
+* Select all checkbox unchecks if the post list component re-renders.
+(Fixed)
-* During the first render of the app, the header is missing and only appears after the reload the component.
+* During the first render of the app after login, the header is missing and only appears after the reload the component.
+(Fixed)

+* Google auth auto logs-in the previous user except asking for the gmail user credentials.
+* Google user's profile is not showing up.